jakob1379/aiken-mkdocs-profile/docs/pastprojects.md

   currently broken, sorry!), where you can try a number of different kinds of exercises developed for the undergraduate compiler course I teach.
-- Open source respositories for the [web front-end](https://github.com/Ejhfast/ProofFrontend) and the [theorem prover back-end](https://github.com/Ejhfast/Proof-Search) if you want to hack on the system yourself.
+- Open source repositories for the [web front-end](https://github.com/Ejhfast/ProofFrontend) and the [theorem prover back-end](https://github.com/Ejhfast/Proof-Search) if you want to hack on the system yourself.